!— Google tag (gtag.js) —>

-The Wisconsin Hoofers is UW-Madison's oldest and largest student organization, with more than 2,500 members.
+The Wisconsin Hoofers is one of UW-Madison's oldest and largest student organizations, with more than 2,000 members.
 Since 1931, Hoofers has been building a community by providing instruction and excellence in outdoor recreation.
 While Hoofers is a student-led organization, Wisconsin Union members can join any of the six clubs, creating a unique blend of students and community members enjoying the outdoors together.

 Join the Hoofer Outing Club for a chance to both explore Madison and escape on wilderness adventures.
 The Outing Club focuses not only on making trips happen, but also on fostering outdoor leadership and skills.
 Activities run year round and range from paddling, biking, and climbing to cross country skiing, backpacking, and everything in between!